mattpocock/boilersuit/readme.md

 Once it's installed, go into the folder of a container and add a `suit.json` file.

-`suit.json` files always belong in the FOLDER OF THE CONTAINER YOU WANT TO SUIT UP - the same file as index.js, reducers.js, actions.js etc.
+`suit.json` files always belong in the FOLDER OF THE CONTAINER YOU WANT TO SUIT UP - alongside index.js, reducers.js, actions.js etc.

 This file acts as the manifest for boilersuit to make changes.
 Copy the one below if you fancy it.